 2004: After six weeks of study in the Dickinsons of New England, I deduced David Dickinson’s most likely ancestry.

 2007: I finally found two more generations back of Armstrongs; I’d been hunting since 1966 in the right town, but this is when an index to land records became available on the Internet.

 2008: I set up several web sites, including this blog.

 2009: I researched Revolutionary War details for my patriot ancestors.

-2011: So far I am working on scanning and posting my parents’ remarkable photo collection on the Internet.
+2011: I scanned and posted my parents’ remarkable photo collection on the Internet.

 2013: After reading five or six books about DNA, I was tested at 23andme.com.
 My mtDNA is H1n, and my father’s was H1a (I know this from a second cousin whose grandmother was my grandmother’s sister).
-I immediately was matched with a second cousin from the Pedigo family, a third cousin from the Eysters, and a fifth cousin who is descended from Samuel Harper, Jr., of Hart County, Kentucky, probably a brother of my Frances (Harper) (Meredith) Pedigo.
+I immediately was matched with a second cousin from the Pedigo family, a third cousin from the Eysters, a double third cousin descended from both the Armstrongs and the Turners, and a fifth cousin who is descended from Samuel Harper, Jr., of Hart County, Kentucky, probably a first cousin of my Frances (Harper) (Meredith) Pedigo’s father James.
 I am working at more matching and an entirely new angle of genealogy research.

 2014: My 22nd DAR supplemental was approved, for Ashley Alvis.